simonw/llm/docs/logging.md

 ```
 This will differ for other operating systems.

-(You can customize the location of this file by setting a path in the `LLM_LOG_PATH` environment variable.)

 Once that SQLite database has been created any prompts you run will be logged to that database.

 To avoid logging a prompt, pass `--no-log` or `-n` to the command: